gregdan3/gregdan3.github.io/pages/toki-pona/sona/preps.md

 </details>

-You can tell these different uses of `tawa` apart by context.
+You can tell these different uses of [tawa]{.tokipona} apart by context.
 For example, if the speaker is explaining why they did something, that would be about purpose.
 Or, if the speaker is giving their opinion, that would be about perspective.
 You'll get used to these different ideas as you practice!

 ---

 ##### lon

-`lon` is used for location, telling where or when something is!
+[lon]{.tokipona} is used for location, telling where or when something is!

 This can be a place: